Outstanding services across the country

 Agency: Office of Aging and Disability Services (OADS)

 Maximus has been contracted to partner with the State of Maine Department of Health and Human Services – Office of Aging and Disability Services (OADS) to administer the Supports Intensity Scale for Adults (SIS-A) Assessments.
-This comprehensive planning tool measures support needs in the areas of home living, community living, lifelong learning, employment, health and safety, and social activities.
+This comprehensive planning tool measures exceptional medical and behavioral needs, as well as the areas of home living, community living, lifelong learning, employment, health and safety, and social activities.

 Resources: